chef/chef-web-docs/content/reusable/md/windows_msiexec.md

 Msiexec.exe is used to install Chef Infra Client on a node as part of a bootstrap operation.
-The actual command that is run by the default bootstrap script is:
+The actual command that's run by the default bootstrap script is:

 ```bash